arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Modbus RTU (Half-Duplex) between two Portenta Machine Control](assets/modbus-half-rtu-pmcs.png)

-Previous examples can be used in half-duplex mode, but it will require one minor change in the following line of code:
+The previous example can be used in half-duplex mode, but it will require one minor change in the following line of code:

 ```arduino
 MachineControl_RS485Comm.setFullDuplex(false);